Jupiter (god)

-In ancient Roman religion and mythology, Jupiter (Iūpiter or Iuppiter, from Proto-Italic *djous "day, sky" + *patēr "father", thus "sky father" Greek: Δίας or Ζεύς), also known as Jove (nom. and gen. Iovis /la/), is the god of the sky and thunder, and king of the gods.
+In ancient Roman religion and mythology, Jupiter (Iūpiter or Iuppiter, from Proto-Italic *djous "day, sky" + *patēr "father", thus "sky father"; Δίας or Ζεύς), also known as Jove (nom. and gen. Iovis /la/), is the god of the sky and thunder, and king of the gods.
 Jupiter was the chief deity of Roman state religion throughout the Republican and Imperial eras, until Christianity became the dominant religion of the Empire.
 In Roman mythology, he negotiates with Numa Pompilius, the second king of Rome, to establish principles of Roman religion such as offering, or sacrifice.

 Jupiter is thought to have originated as a sky god.
 His identifying implement is the thunderbolt and his primary sacred animal is the eagle, which held precedence over other birds in the taking of auspices and became one of the most common symbols of the Roman army (see Aquila).
 The two emblems were often combined to represent the god in the form of an eagle holding in its claws a thunderbolt, frequently seen on Greek and Roman coins.
 As the sky god, he was a divine witness to oaths, the sacred trust on which justice and good government depend.
 Many of his functions were focused on the Capitoline Hill, where the citadel was located.
 In the Capitoline Triad, he was the central guardian of the state with Juno and Minerva.
 His sacred tree was the oak.

 The Romans regarded Jupiter as the equivalent of the Greek Zeus, and in Latin literature and Roman art, the myths and iconography of Zeus are adapted under the name Jupiter.
 In the Greek-influenced tradition, Jupiter was the brother of Neptune and Pluto, the Roman equivalents of Poseidon and Hades respectively.
 Each presided over one of the three realms of the universe: sky, the waters, and the underworld.
 The Italic Diespiter was also a sky god who manifested himself in the daylight, usually identified with Jupiter.
 Tinia is usually regarded as his Etruscan counterpart.